 • Discussion Page and Pop-up Card Enhancements: Introducing a clearer hierarchy with AI insights, poll data, and discussion stats to drive transparency and encourage exploration.

-Integrated GPT-powered comment prompts aligned with polls to reduce user friction.
+Integrated GPT-powered comment prompts aligned with user poll answer to reduce friction on commenting.
 Built safety mechanisms for human review to ensure trustworthy, bias-mitigated suggestions.

 Solution: canvas refinements